Phil Martelli Jr.: Coaching career

 Martelli Jr.'s first season as Bryant's head coach in 2023-2024 saw the Bulldogs achieve a 20–13 overall record and an 11–5 mark in America East Conference play.
 This marked the first time a Bryant coach had won 20 games in their debut season since 1968–69.
 For the first time in program history, the Bulldogs reached the semifinal round of the America East tournament.
 Defensively, Bryant ranked second nationally in blocks per game and ninth in field goal percentage defense.
 The Bulldogs also picked up a win against Florida Atlantic, ranked 10th nationally at the time; the Owls reached the Final Four in the previous year.
 For his efforts, Martelli Jr. was named a finalist for the Hugh Durham and Joe B. Hall Awards, which recognize the top mid-major coach & top first-year head coach in Division I college basketball respectively.

 In his second season at the helm, Martelli Jr. oversaw an historic season for the Bulldogs.
 After starting the non-conference schedule 6-9, Bryant went on a 14-2 stretch in America East play, only registering losses to UAlbany and Vermont.
 Awarded the #1 seed in the conference tournament, Bryant won all three of its America East Championship games, defeating UMBC, UAlbany, and Maine.
 The Bulldogs earned a #15 seed in the 2025 NCAA tournament, marking the program's second overall appearance in an NCAA tournament game; Bryant fell 87-62 to #2 Michigan State in their lone game of the tournament.
 Martelli Jr. and the Bulldogs finished the season with a 23-12 record, setting a Division I program record for wins in a single-season.
 For his efforts, he was named America East Coach of the Year, and NABC Mid-Atlantic District Coach of the Year.

 Personal life

-Martelli Jr. is the son of Phil Martelli, who spent 24 years as the head coach of Saint Joseph's and five years as the associate head coach at Michigan.
+Martelli Jr. is the son of Phil Martelli, who spent 24 years as the head coach of Saint Joseph's and five years as the associate head coach at Michigan, and Judy Marra Martelli, a Naismith Hall of Fame inductee.

 Martelli Jr. and his wife, Meghan, have three children—a daughter, Marra, and sons Philip and Nathan.